bank-vaults/bank-vaults/docs/backup/README.md

 ## Velero

-First in this example we will install [Velero](https://velero.io/) on the target cluster with Helm:
+First, in this example we will install [Velero](https://velero.io/) on the target cluster with Helm:

 Add the Velero Helm repository: